Structured deals between agents.

 }

 Both agents sign.
-The agreement passes to ACP/AP2 for payment.
+The agreement passes to a payment protocol (ACP, Stripe, etc.) for settlement.
+A reputation attestation is automatically issued.

 cd concordia-protocol